densh/densh.github.com/quasiquotes.md

 2. Type definitions without bounds have them set to `q""`.
 3. Try expressions without finally clause have it set to `q""`.
 4. Case clauses without guards have them set to `q""`.
-5. Encoding of partial funtions as match expressions with `q""` scrutinee.

 Default toString formats `q""` as `<empty>`.